-The 80/20 rule has been knocking about for a good few years now, but as recent research from the Chartered Institute of Marketing (CIM) proved, it’s still as relevant in 2016 as it’s ever been.
+The 80/20 rule has been knocking about for a good few years now, but as recent research from the Chartered Institute of Marketing (CIM) proved, it’s still as relevant as it’s ever been.

 Some 30% of consumers say they now have little or no trust in brand information they see on Facebook, up from 20% in 2014.
 That increase is matched by Twitter, Instagram, Pinterest and LinkedIn.
 Ouch.

 The advice of Chris Daly, CEO of CIM, is to focus on building relationships with customers on social media, rather than seeing it as an opportunity to promote your brand image, at all costs.

 “With consumers increasingly expecting a two-way conversation, brands must be far more honest and authentic in trying to build that trust and engender customer loyalty,” he said.